Jinwooooo/jinwooooo-blog/_posts/2018-09-12-browndust-introduction-index.md

 (Used to use 2 Row Formation Variation, but switched to Granhildr deck on July 2018)

 * August : Master I ~ Master III
-* September 1st week : Master II
+* September : Master II ~ Grandmaster III
-* September 2nd week : Master II
+* October 1st week : Master III

 ---